fredrikaverpil/dotfiles/README_K8S.md

 ### Debugging

+Using `helm`:

+- Debug the helm chart with `helm template ./chart --debug`.
+- Lint the helm chart with `helm lint ./chart`

 Using `k9s`:

 - Run by providing namespace `k9s -n gohello` or by switching namespace in k9s by hiting `:` followed by `namespaces`.